 Follow Blush’s Litter (4) – Novel Stimulus Tunnel– 10 wks

-In these early clicker sessions as we begin to cultivate an automatic positive response to novel stimulus the puppies are happy we are there, and enjoy the string cheese, but they haven’t yet learned the connection between their interaction with our training items and why we click and pay.
+In these early clicker sessions we begin to cultivate an automatic positive response to novel stimulus The puppies are happy we are there, and enjoy the string cheese, but they haven’t yet learned the connection between their interaction with our training items and why we click and pay.

 Puppies have a super short attention span, so once we get the pups near the training items and the pups begin to investigate them the rate of reinforcement must be high or the puppies will lose interest and go back to sleep.
 A good goal is at least one click/treat every two seconds; more is better.
 This can be challenging!